MicrosoftDocs/Viva/Viva/engage/eac-answers-faq.md

 - MET150
 ---

-# Answers in Viva Engage: Frequently asked questions (FAQ)
+# Answers in Viva: Frequently asked questions (FAQ)

 **What license is required to use Answers?**
 A license to Viva Engage Knowledge service plan is required to use Answers.
 This service plan will be available as part of purchasing either Viva Suite or Viva Topics SKUs.